In which Zelda is spirited away to a wizard's tower.

 He squeezed her shoulders before releasing her and taking a step back.
 Oddly enough, she felt warmer once there was distance between them.

-She glanced in the direction of the kitchen, which had no walls and was separated from the living room by a high counter.
-Ganondorf was already walking toward her, bringing with him two glass cups filled with steaming water.
+She glanced in the direction of the open kitchen, which was separated from the living room by a high counter.
+Ganondorf was already walking toward her with two glass cups of steaming water.

 "How did the water boil so quickly?"
 Zelda asked, only to realize that it was an unnecessary question.
 The answer was magic – he'd used magic, of course he had.